 How many games?

 Provided there are 8 teams in each league, the number of league games is 21.
-There are 7 games in the September to November stage (with the majority played at home) and 14 games from February to June (with approximately half home and half away).
+There are 7 games in the September to November stage with the majority being home games and 14 games from February to June with just less than half being home and just more than half being away.

 How much does the BCSPL program cost?